Back to School: A Letter to My Daughter

 I love how much you love school, I love watching you learn outside of school, and I love teaching you new things and learning new things together.
 I know I am and will be a very small part of your lifelong learning, a fact that pains me a bit but mostly excites me.
 I can’t wait to see all that you will discover on your own—and all that you will teach me.

-P.S.
-Daddy asked me to include this relevant Bruce Springsteen quote here: “We learned more from a three-minute record than we ever learned in school.”
+(Daddy asked me to include this relevant Bruce Springsteen quote here: “We learned more from a three-minute record than we ever learned in school.” )

 Gift 10: Remember what’s important.